 It has been discovered by Scientists at the Children’s Hospital Oakland Research that cocoa flavonoids bind to a protein that regulates fluid secretion in the small intestine, which potentially stops the trots in their tracks.

 Cocoa extracts have been trusted for their wound-healing, and therapeutic properties, in the manufacturing of natural medicinal products.
 The extracts help in preventing the development of various kinds of infections in the body, most likely due to the massive number of antioxidants in cocoa.

 Coca has also been considered helpful along with the appropriate medication in eradicating Helicobacter pylori bacteria, from the body.

-Cocoa and Chocolate Enhance a Healthy Brain
+Cocoa and Chocolate Enhance Brain Function

 Scientists have suggested that flavonol-rich cocoa may extend its beneficial effects to the brain, by maintaining a healthy functioning brain.
 The neuroprotective benefits could also have favorable effects on memory, and learning functions.